 The good news?
 Finding high-quality pieces doesn’t always have to take lots of research.
 Look for things made from natural materials, so replace plastic and synthetic materials for wood, linens and organic cottons.
 A simple message to a brand's customer service team can help clear up any questions you have.
-Also, keep an eye-out for certifications, such as whether the wood is FSC certified.
+Also, keep an eye-out for certifications, such as whether the wood is traceable, sustainable timber.

 3. Add soft furnishings made from natural materials

 Of course, your eco-living room doesn’t have to involve a complete overhaul, introducing small touches such as using cushions and throws can make a big difference to the look and feel of a room.